pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ![](weather.png)

-Refer to the [kits documentation](/kits/kits) for more details on Gravwell Kits.
+Refer to the [kits documentation](/kits/kits) for more details on DatalaiQ Kits.

-## Updating Gravwell
+## Updating DatalaiQ

-Upgrading Gravwell is an uneventful affair, we take great pains to ensure that the installation and upgrade process is fast and easy.
+Upgrading DatalaiQ is an uneventful affair, we take great pains to ensure that the installation and upgrade process is fast and easy.
 The upgrade process is different depending on your original installation method.
-If you are using one of the package repositories, such as Debian, Gravwell is upgraded like any other application:
+If you are using one of the package repositories, such as Debian, DatalaiQ is upgraded like any other application:

 ```